310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 {% endbubble %}
 {% bubble Madara %}
 Yep.
 Or, at least in this region, he is.
-He’s an all-knowing God, and there’s plenty of people out there who believe in him.
+He’s an all-knowing God, and there’s pleeenty of people out there who believe in him.

 You’ve been living an ordinary, everyday life, so you wouldn’t know about what lies within the other side of this world—the side with a mystical land inside it.
 Gods and flesh-eating monsters dominate the territory.